ibm-cloud-docs/BlockStorage/index.md

 ### Endurance Tiers

-Endurance is available in three IOPS performance tiers to support varying application needs. <br />
+Endurance {{site.data.keyword.blockstorageshort}} is available in three IOPS performance tiers to support varying application needs. <br />

 - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
 These workloads are typically characterized by having a large percentage of data inactive at any time.
 Example applications include storing mailboxes or departmental level file shares.